LoginRadius/engineering-portal/content/using-pgp-encryption-with-nodejs/index.md

 ```

 And then, we decrypt the newly created `encrypted-dataset.txt` using streams:
 - Notice that we set the flag allow_unauthenticated_stream to true, which allows streaming data before the message integrity has been checked.
-This is because in our case, our OpenPGP message only has a single integrity tag at the end.
-This means the entire message gets loaded into memory, and we get heap out of memory error since our file is too large to fit into memory at once.
+This is because, in our case, our OpenPGP message only has a single integrity tag at the end.
+This means the entire message gets loaded into memory, and we get a heap out of memory error since our file is too large to fit into memory at once.

 ```
 openpgp.config.allow_unauthenticated_stream = true;